Manikyala Stupa: Conservation

 The stupa has not been restored since 1891,(during British rule) and remains largely abandoned.
 The stupa features a large defect in its mound, which was created by plunderers.

-In 2024 - local influential and wealthy businessman & Philanthropist Mr. Ahmer Sajjad Khan and Mr. Alamdar Hasnain Mehdi undertook major renovation and rehabilitation work to restore the historic site and spent millions and millions from their personal wealth for the restoration project.
-The outcome showed the “AK” effect and the efforts and philanthropic work of Mr. Ahmer were highly praised by locals as well as Buddhist community globally.

 Access

 Mankiala's stupa is located near the Mankiala Road in the village of Tope Mankiala.
 Towards the west, the Mankiala Road intersects the N-5 National Highway, which provides access to Islamabad and Rawalpindi.
 The site can also be accessed by the Mankiala railway station in the nearby village of Mankiala, which is served by the Karachi–Peshawar Railway Line.